chompa111/saturnGL/README.md

 What if we wanted to move and change color at the same time?
 It's a good moment to talk about Tasks on SaturnGL.
 `Task` is some action that occurs in a given time, by the way  `move()` and `changeColor()` are examples of tasks that you already know.
 On Saturn you can **compose** two or more tasks on a a single complex task.
-In our example we need to compose the task `move` and `changeColor` to another task that executes it in paralel way.
+In our example we need to compose the task `move` and `changeColor` to another task that executes it in parallel way.
 We could do that as following:

 ```java
 var taskMove = circle.move(400,0);